Princess Caroline of Hesse-Darmstadt: Early life

 Caroline was born on 2 March 1746 in Buchsweiler.
 She was the eldest daughter of Louis IX, Landgrave of Hesse-Darmstadt and his wife Countess Palatine Caroline of Zweibrücken-Birkenfeld.

 Marriage

 She married Frederick V, Landgrave of Hesse-Homburg on 27 September 1768.
 The marriage was contracted for diplomatic and political reasons as the symbol of an inheritance dispute between their respective families.
 Caroline and Frederick V produced many children but their marriage never developed into a personal relationship, and they lived mostly separated lives.
-Caroline often spent time in the famed little villa that was given to her use in the forest near Homburg.
+Caroline often spent time in her villa in the forest near Homburg.